wp-plugins/mywebtonet-performancestats/readme.txt

 Only calling apache_get_version() if function exists

 = 1.1.2 =
-Some servers reports one or more of the MySQL tests at 0.00 seconds, whichs is impossible.
+Some servers reports one or more of the MySQL tests at 0.00 seconds, which is impossible.
 This now triggers an error.

 == Upgrade Notice ==